webface/Hanen/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.5.5 =
+* Fixed two PHP notices: "Undefined index: schedule in [...]Cron.php on line 69" and "Undefined index: time in [...]Cron.php on line 76".
+* Added "error_reporting(E_ALL)" to the example code to log all errors and notices.
+* Tested up to WP 4.9-beta2.

 = 1.5.4 =
 * Fixed the error "can't use method return value in write context".
 It was a compatibility issue that only affected PHP versions below 5.5.